VET teachers: Qualifications and quality

 * The survey data collected in Stage 1 phase (ii) has been analysed regarding professional development engagement by qualification level.

 * A national survey has been undertaken, of participants in professional development offered by the three major providers of VET professional development, to see whether and how VET teachers' participation in professional development is affected by their level of qualification, and what the implications are for more effective professional development.
-The survey questions can be viewed here (docx, 651kb).
+View the survey questions (docx, 651kb).

 Stage 3: Implications and implementation (Research question 4)